vishvAsa/purANam/mahAbhAratam/shlokashaH/bhagavad-gItA-parva/meta/abhinavagupta-gItArtha-sangrahaH/0/INTRODUCTION.md

 ### Chief goal
 Like Anandavardhana, Ag. maintains : The chief purpose of Dvaipāyana (Vyāsa) in writing the MB is to show that the highest reward of human pursuit is emancipation.+++(5)+++ This subject of emancipation is dealt with in various sections of the MB; but it is in the BG that the matter is discussed most vividly by Vyāsa.1

 - 1. Ibid., verse 4.
 Following the widely accepted tradition, at least as old as the date of Śaṅkara, Ag. uses the plural form Gitāḥ.
 Further, more than once Ag. affirms that what is taught in the BG is the idea of the Sage (Muniḥ).
 See, eg. GS intro. and Ag's observation under ch.
-II, 19; IV, 25; VI, 17-18; VIII, 5-7, 12-14; etc. Cf. also the introductions of Śaṅkara and Ramakaṇṭha to their respective commentaries.
-Bhaskara's commentary itself bears the name Bhagavad-āśayānusaranam.
+II, 19; IV, 25; VI, 17-18; VIII, 5-7, 12-14; etc. Cf. also the introductions of Śaṅkara and Rāmakaṇṭha to their respective commentaries.
+Bhāskara's commentary itself bears the name Bhagavad-āśayānusaranam.

 Since liberation is the chief aim of the BG, it is defined in the very beginning : Liberation is nothing but getting oneself dissolved (i.e. realising oneself to be identical with) in the All-inclusive Samvid i.e. the Supreme Consciousness.2